Pediatric recurrent urinary tract infections (UTI)

-Recurrent UTIs (urinary tract infections) are when a child has multiple infections of the urinary tract.
+Recurrent urinary tract infections (UTI) are when a child has multiple infections of the urinary tract.

-What are the signs and symptoms of Pediatric Recurrent Urinary Tract Infections (UTI)?
+What are the signs and symptoms of a pediatric recurrent urinary tract infection (UTI)?

 • Changes in appearance or smell of urine